moorepants/dissertation/extensions.rst

 The Whipple model is typically defined with three input forces roll torque :math:`T_4`, rear wheel torque :math:`T_6` and steer torque :math:`T_7`.
-Here I add a fourth input, a lateral force :math:`F_{c_l}`, which acts on a point on the bicycle frame.
-The force is defined such that it is always in the :math:`\hat{n}_2` direction and acts on a point located in the midplane of the bicycle frame.
-I choose the :math:`\hat{n}_2` direction instead of the :math:`\hat{a}_2` direction because it correlated with our impulsize applied forces in our experiments.
+Here I add a fourth input, a lateral force :math:`F_{c_l}`, which acts on a point on the bicycle frame, :math:`c_l`.
+The force is defined such that it is always in the :math:`\hat{n}_2` direction and acts on the point located in the midplane of the bicycle frame.
+I choose the global :math:`\hat{n}_2` direction instead of the yaw frame's :math:`\hat{a}_2` direction because it correlated with the impulsize forces applied in our experiments.
 One rationlization of the force can be imagined if a person were to walk beside a bicycle and simply push laterally on the rear frame.
 One can even think of it as a simplfied version of the resultant force from lateral wind gust.
 I utilized this input in the Davis control task experiments in Chapter :ref:`control`, were we apply a lateral impulsive force to the bicycle/rider system.

-The vector from the rear wheel center to the point is:
+The vector from the rear wheel center to the lateral force point is

 .. math::
-   :label: lateralForcePoint
+   :label: eqLateralForcePoint

    \bar{r}^{c_l/d_o} = d_4\hat{c}_1 + d_5\hat{c}_3

-The velocity of the point is computed with the following relationship:
+The velocity of the point is

 .. math::
-   :label: ClInN
+   :label: eqClInN

    ^N\bar{v}^{c_l} = ^N\bar{v}^{d_o} + ^N\bar\omega^C\times\bar{r}^{c_l/d_o}